 Common Myths

 The biggest myth is that napping ruins night sleep.
 For most people, a short nap before three pm has no measurable effect on sleep onset that night.
-People who already sleep poorly should be more careful, but the blanket rule against napping is overstated.
+People who already sleep poorly should be more careful, but the blanket rule against napping is overstated and costs people a useful tool.

 Another myth is that longer naps are better.
 Ninety-minute naps, which complete a full sleep cycle, do help with creativity and procedural memory, but they are a different tool.
 They are not power naps.
 Treating them as interchangeable leads to grogginess and disrupted nights.